 This is great news for Wisconsin, and great news for American democracy!
 In years past, far too much damage has been done by the Democratic Party and voters paying far too little attention to judicial elections – especially for state supreme courts.
 Those elections can have monumental consequences!

 In Anderson Clayton, North Carolina Democrats have one of the best and most dynamic state party chairs in the country.
-I’m convinced we’ll see great things in NC elections!
+I’m convinced we’ll see great things in the coming NC elections!

 The fact that we kept an incumbent state Supreme Court judge in an R-favorable year like 2024 is no small feat.
 Anderson deserves MASSIVE kudos for not only helping get Justice Allison Riggs over the line but also keep the sore loser (and his buddies on the SCONC) from stealing her seat.

-November 2028 is when we will flip back control of that court -- hopefully by a 5-2 margin instead of 4-3.
+November 2028 is when we will flip back control of that court -- hopefully to a 5-2 margin instead of 4-3.

 Very good news for Francesca Hong in the governor's race, as Taylor was Hong's predecessor in the state assembly, and both are very progressive, meaning that any attempt to use an electability argument against Hong in the primary would be less effective.